Richard A. Snelling: Return to governorship

 In 1990, Snelling ran again for governor, intending to use his business acumen and previous gubernatorial service to address state fiscal problems caused by the post-Reagan economic recession.
 He won a fifth two-year term, and devoted most of his effort to balancing the state budget and restoring its financial health.
 As recounted by Ralph G. Wright, the Democrat then serving as Speaker of the House, at the beginning of his term, Snelling took the unprecedented step of visiting the speaker's office unannounced to ask for a meeting with Wright so they could craft budget cuts and tax increases to address the budget deficit.
 The Vermont General Assembly responded to Snelling's initiative by negotiating and enacting the largest tax increase in Vermont's history, more than $90 million, while also imposing deep cuts in state programs.

+Personal life

+On June 14, 1947, at age 20, he married 19-year-old Barbara Weil.
+They had four children, Jacqueline, Mark, Andrew, and Diane.

+After Snelling's death, his wife served as Vermont's lieutenant governor and state senator.